 First of all, Fairisle Junior School is determined to develop independent, resilient and robust learners through high quality teaching delivered by the class teacher.
 We call this ‘Quality First Teaching’.

-Where additional targeted support would be beneficial the school will make use of internal resources – e.g. from our specialist Teaching Assistant team, Saints Foundation, non-class based teachers.
+Where additional targeted support would be beneficial the school will make use of internal resources where available – e.g. from our specialist Teaching Assistant team, Saints Foundation, non-class based teachers.
 All support is prioritised to support children with the highest level of need.

 If your child needs any further support we may seek support from outside agencies or apply for an Education, Health and Care Plan.
 If you would like more information about this please visit:

 - Training on ADHD

 - Supporting lower attaining children in English (Dyslexia)